bgnatowski/XSNTS-Analyzer/README.md

 ### EN

-XSNTS-Analyzer is an application developed for a master’s thesis at the Cracow University of Economics.
+XSNTS-Analyzer (X.com Social Network Topic-Sentiment Analyzer) is an application developed for a master’s thesis at the Cracow University of Economics.

 **Title:**
 * EN: *Implementation of an Application for X.com Data Analysis: Topic Modeling and Sentiment Analysis in Public Opinion Research*